sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 ![Figure 4](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/gdp.png)

 For today's prompt, I wanted to visualize the difference in per capita GDP between the richest and poorest country.
 I also added the United States as a point of reference.
-I played arond with the colors and labels a bit on this one, and I'm happy with how it turned out.
+I played around with the colors and labels a bit on this one, and I'm happy with how it turned out.
 I think it communicates the message clearly.

 ##### Footnotes